scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

 The term "outlier" refers to a discordant minority of the dataset.
-It is generally assumed to be a set of points situated outside the bulk of the data but there exists more complex cases as illustrated in the figure below.
+It is generally assumed to be a set of points situated outside the bulk of the data but there exist more complex cases as illustrated in the figure below.

 Formally, we define outliers for a given task by considering  points for which the loss function takes unusually high values.